liip/RMT/README.md

 [![Total Downloads](https://poser.pugx.org/liip/RMT/d/total.png)](https://packagist.org/packages/liip/RMT)
 [![License](https://poser.pugx.org/liip/rmt/license.svg)](https://packagist.org/packages/liip/rmt)

-RMT is a handy tool to help releasing new versions of your software.
+RMT is a handy tool to help releasing a new versions of your software.
 You can define the type of version generator you want to use (e.g. semantic versioning), where you want to store the version (e.g. in a changelog file or as a VCS tag) and a list of actions that should be executed before or after the release of a new version.